leobetancourt/meena/README.md

 This code supports Newtonian hydrodynamics up to 2D and compiles on CPU/GPU/TPU from the same Python code base.
 See [just-in-time compilation](https://jax.readthedocs.io/en/latest/jit-compilation.html).

-_ implements the [HLL and HLLC Riemann solvers](https://link.springer.com/chapter/10.1007/978-3-662-03490-3_10) and is second order accurate in space using piecewise-linear spatial reconstruction.
+Meena implements the [HLL and HLLC Riemann solvers](https://link.springer.com/chapter/10.1007/978-3-662-03490-3_10) and is second order accurate in space using piecewise-linear spatial reconstruction.

 ## Quick-start